cardano-foundation/CIPs/CIP-_/README.md

 -   <b>Step 2a)</b>

-    -   We first need to get the current amount of asset we have in our already selected utxos.
+    -   We first need to get the current amount of asset we have in our already selected Utxos.
 If this amount is greater than or equal to the required amount, we can return.
-    -   We are going to loop through all of our candidate utxos, but first we perform a filter and then a sort to get the utxos by order of descending asset amount.
+    -   We are going to loop through all of our candidate Utxos, but first we perform a filter and then a sort to get the Utxos by order of descending asset amount.
-    -   We we will now perform a while loop until there are no more available utxos, or the amount of asset is greater then the required amount, or we have required the utxo limit.
-Step 2b describes the functionality of this loop
+    -   We we will now perform a while loop until there are no more available Utxos, or the amount of asset is greater then the required amount, or we have required the Utxo limit.
+Step 2b describes the functionality of this loop.

 -   <b>Step 2b)</b>

-    -   We first need to make sure we havent selected too many utxos such that we are over the limit.
+    -   We first need to make sure we havent selected too many Utxos such that we are over the limit.
 If we have and the amount is not larger then the required amount, we need to clear our current selection for this loop and continue through the loop.
     -   We select a random Utxo from our descending Utxo list, add it to a temporary new selected Utxos list, and remove it from the descending list.
     -   We calculate the amount of asset in that Utxo and add it to our sum, after which we check the while loop conditions again.
     -   It is important to note for this loop that we require a minimum of 3 inputs selected (or less depending on the limit) if the asset we are looking for is ada.
-This is to allow us to choose potentially smaller utxo amounts in later parts of the algorithm without getting unlucky with a single gigantic utxo that we dont need to use.
+This is to allow us to choose potentially smaller Utxo amounts in later parts of the algorithm without getting unlucky with a single gigantic Utxo that we dont need to use.

 -   <b>Step 2c)</b>

-    -   Now we must improve the random selection, we repeat this step twice to get some additional optimization performance
+    -   Now we must improve the random selection, we repeat this step twice to get some additional optimization performance.
-    -   We create two a lists of objects that contain a List of utxos, the sum amount of the asset we are looking for in those utxos AND most importantly the quantity of OTHER DISTINCT assets in the selected Utxos.
-This is critical as we will be optimizing on reducing the total number of OTHER DISTINCT assets in the output utxos
+    -   We create two a lists of objects that contain a List of Utxos, the sum amount of the asset we are looking for in those Utxos AND most importantly the quantity of <b>OTHER DISTINCT</b> assets in the selected Utxos.
+This is critical as we will be optimizing on reducing the total number of <b>OTHER DISTINCT</b> assets in the output Utxos.

-        1. The first object list will have the new selected utxos sorted by descending number of assets such that selected utxos with large numbers of other distinct assets appear first
+        1. The first object list will have the new selected Utxos sorted by descending number of assets such that selected Utxos with large numbers of other distinct assets appear first.
-        2. The second object list will have the remaining utxos sorted by the ascending number of assets such that remaining utxos with small numbers of other distinct assets appear first
+        2. The second object list will have the remaining Utxos sorted by the ascending number of assets such that remaining Utxos with small numbers of other distinct assets appear first.

-    -   We loop through all assets in the remaining utxo set while keeping an index pointer for the selectedUtxo list, if the number of assets in the remaining utxo we are looking at is less then the number of assets in the selectedUtxo at our point, we swap them and increment the pointer.
-NOTE: We only do this if we still have more then required amount of asset we are looking for in the selected Utxo set.
+    -   We loop through all assets in the remaining Utxo set while keeping an index pointer for the selectedUtxo list, if the number of assets in the remaining utxo we are looking at is less then the number of assets in the selected Utxo at our point, we swap them and increment the pointer. <b>NOTE:</b> We only do this if we still have more then required amount of asset we are looking for in the selected Utxo set.

 -   <b>Step 2d)</b>

     -   Finally we filter the selected Utxos such that it contains the minimum amount of asset required for the selection.
     -   However, each selected Utxo that is would create a selected Utxo that is NOT the minimum has a 25% random chance of being kept in the selection.
-The reason for this is to handle dust cleanup where some utxos are quite small and simply clog the utxo graph due to the increase in dust this algorithm could generate.
+The reason for this is to handle dust cleanup where some Utxos are quite small and simply clog the Utxo graph due to the increase in dust this algorithm could generate.
 Therefore it is important to cleanup the dust.
 25% is an arbitrary value that has optimization potential.
-    -   Next we add all of our selected Utxos to the global selected Utxos list and remove the newly selected Utxos from the candidateUtxos list!
+    -   Next we add all of our selected Utxos to the global selected Utxos list and remove the newly selected Utxos from the candidate Utxos list!

 -   <b>Step 3: Change Selection Function</b>